bluenote-1577/vartig-utils/README.md

 # vartig-utils - utilities for processing and aligning vartigs between samples

+##TODO INTERNAL - JIM:

+This is the repo I used for generating strain tracking information and visualize vartigs.
+The "vartig" files below mean the glopp-out-dir/contig/haplotigs.fa file.

 ## Introduction

 This is a companion repository for processing outputs from our software TODO.
 We currently support mapping of vartigs between samples